The Louvre Museum is a beautiful sight to behold at night.

 But on other months, since the sunset is later, you may have to head out for some dinner and then get back to the Louvre Courtyard for stunning views.

-This private tour is available throughout the day, but if you book it around 7 pm (or 7.30 pm) on a Wednesday or Friday, it doubles up as a private night tour of the Louvre.
+This private tour is available throughout the day, but if you book it around 6 pm on a Friday, it doubles up as a private night tour of the Louvre.

 During this 90 minutes tour, an art expert takes you around Louvre masterpieces such as the Mona Lisa, Venus de Milo, etc.